Te toi whakairo, ka ihiihi, ka wehiwehi, ka aweawe te oa katoa. Artistic excellence makes the world sit up in wonder.

 - use imagination to engage with unexpected outcomes and to explore multiple solutions.

 Arts education explores, challenges, affirms, and celebrates unique artistic expressions of self, community, and culture.
 It embraces toi Maori, valuing the forms and practices of customary and contemporary Maori performing, musical, and visual arts.

 While all year 9 students participate in a broad arts programme, including art, music and drama, students in year 10 can choose to continue with their arts education.
 Art, including photography from year 12, music, and drama can all be pursued to University Entrance level.

 We also have significant extra-curricular opportunities for students, including itinerant music lessons, choir, music concerts and competitions, the Sheilah Winn Shakespeare Festival, school productions, Kapa Haka, art competitions and exhibitions and dance competitions.

-Staff: Mr D Gilgenberg, Mr T King, Ms A Roberts, Mrs E Walker, Mrs E Walker (Arts Coordinator)
+Staff: Ms A Roberts (Curriculum Coordinator), Mr D Gilgenberg, Mr N Orr, Mrs E Walker (Arts Coordinator)